jaybhai2/data-engineering-faq/README.md

 	you build the data infransturcture/or platform that is used in certain way such as, ingesting and storage of large volume of data, feed the data scienstis's machine learning model, drive the businees intellient/visuallization tool like tabluea, superset.

-	"""Most of the time these guys start as traditional solution architects for systems that involve SQL databases, web servers, SAP installations and other "standard" systems.
+	Most of the time these guys start as traditional solution architects for systems that involve SQL databases, web servers, SAP installations and other standard systems.
-But to create big data platforms the engineer needs to be an expert in specifying, setting up and maintaining big data technologies like: Hadoop, Spark, HBase, Cassandra, MongoDB, Kafka, Redis and more.""" by  andkret
+But to create big data platforms the engineer needs to be an expert in specifying, setting up and maintaining big data technologies like: Hadoop, Spark, HBase, Cassandra, MongoDB, Kafka, Redis and more. - by  andkret

 # DataEngineering